How Were the COVID-19 Vaccines Made So Fast?

 It often takes years for vaccines to be tested.
 The tests are known as clinical trials.
 They can take time to organize, gather volunteers, and then roll out one by one over many months.
 This is often the longest part of the vaccine process.

 For the COVID-19 vaccines, researchers were much more efficient in their testing schedules.
 There are different phases of testing vaccines, on both animals and people.
 These are called Phase I, Phase II, and Phase III.
 In the past, these tests were spaced out over years.
 But for the COVID-19 vaccines, many volunteers were signed up quickly.
-Phase I, II, and II trials happened with different groups in overlapping schedules.
+Phase I, II, and III trials happened with different groups in overlapping schedules.
 Vaccine approval agencies looked at testing data as it was happening and didn’t waste time.

 Making data a priority